Faculty by Specialty

 Partner with board-certified specialists in Cornell's neurology services when your patients' lives - and the quality of their lives; - depend on access to state-of-the-art technology, novel treatment strategies, and board-certified specialists who are dedicated to diagnosing, treating, and rehabilitating all categories of disease involving the central and peripheral nervous systems.
 Our doctors have a history of successfully handling seizures, spinal and intracranial neoplasia, vestibular disease, neuromuscular disease, paresis or paralysis, spinal and brain malformation.

 The nutrition unit offers a variety of services for companion animals and equine.
-For more information on any of these offerings, please contact Dr. Joe Wakshlag or Angie Struble at 607.253.3060 (and ask for one of them to be paged).
+For more information on any of these offerings, please call 607.253.3060 and ask for Dr. John Loftus or Angie Struble to be paged.

 Companion Animal Diet Consultation

 Many of the dietary needs of your companion can be obtained by feeding a general over-the-counter or therapeutic commercial diet.
 However, in many cases, supplementation or increasing specific components in the diet are beneficial to maintaining or optimizing health.
 We are available to discuss your pet’s nutrition and how it affects the health and longevity of his/her life.